jwarz/data-scientists-tools/introduction_to_r/readme.md

 their speed, evaluate each analyst as `"slow"`, `"medium"` or `"fast"`, and save the results in `speed_vector`.

-**Instructions:**
+**Steps**

-As a first step, assign `speed_vector` a vector with 5 entries, one for each analyst.
+1. As a first step, assign `speed_vector` a vector with 5 entries, one for each analyst.
 Each entry should be either `"slow"`, `"medium"`, or `"fast"`.
 Use the list below:

     -   Analyst 1 is medium,
     -   Analyst 2 is slow,
     -   Analyst 3 is slow,
     -   Analyst 4 is medium and
     -   Analyst 5 is fast.

 No need to specify these are factors yet.

-**Solution:**

 ``` r
 ## Create speed_vector